 The actual packaging that a product comes in is important to consider as well in terms of purchasing.
 The State of New York has model packaging specifications to consider.

-This website lists many different products in a diverse array of product categories which meet the City of San Francisco's model health and environmental requirements.
+This website lists many different products in a diverse array of product categories that meet the City of San Francisco's model health and environmental requirements.

 New York State offers many specifications that meet their environmentally preferable purchasing policy via their website.